- Instructor: Prof. Marco Zimmerling

 - Jagdeep Singh, Michael Baddeley, Carlo Alberto Boano, Aleksandar Stanoev, Zijian Chai, Tim Farnham, Qing Wang, and Usman Raza.
 BLoB: Beating-based Localization for Single-antenna BLE Devices.
 In EWSN 2023.

 - Markus Gallacher, Michael Stocker, Michael Baddeley, Kay Römer, and Carlo Alberto Boano.
 InSight: Enabling NLOS Classification, Error Correction, and Anchor Selection on Resource-Constrained UWB Devices.
 In EWSN 2023.

 - Graham Gobieski, Brandon Lucia, and Nathan Beckmann.
 Intelligence Beyond the Edge: Inference on Intermittent Embedded Systems.
 In ASPLOS 2019.

 - Bradley Denby, Krishna Chintalapudi, Ranveer Chandra, Brandon Lucia, and Shadi Noghabi.
 Kodan: Addressing the Computational Bottleneck in Space.
 In ASPLOS 2023.

 Please use this LaTeX template for writing your term paper.
 The page limit is 5 pages (strict), including figures and tables.
 You may use as many additional pages as necessary for references.

-The term paper should be submitted as a PDF file.
+The term paper should be submitted as a single PDF file on HotCRP.